theareaorg/AREA-Research-Agenda/AREA_Research_Agenda_2021/README.md

 ## Building

-To produce the HTML of the Best Practice run `asciidoctor --safe -a data-uri -o AREA-Research-Agenda-2021.html AREA-Research-Agenda-2021.adoc`
+To produce the HTML of the Research Agenda 2021 run `asciidoctor --safe -a data-uri -o AREA-Research-Agenda-2021.html AREA-Research-Agenda-2021.adoc`

-To produce the PDF of the Best Practice run `asciidoctor-pdf --safe -o AREA-Research-Agenda-2021.html AREA-Research-Agenda-2021.adoc`
+To produce the PDF of the Research Agenda 2021 run `asciidoctor-pdf --safe -o AREA-Research-Agenda-2021.html AREA-Research-Agenda-2021.adoc`